adidoes/speech_recognition/README.md

 julius -C basics_and_shutdown.jconf | ./basics_and_shutdown.py
 ```

+As you can see the control script is written in python v2.

 Currently the syntax requires you to identify your computer as Lux
 (spoken as: looks), Lacer (spoken as: lazer), Alexia, or Pi.